So you’ve just landed in Sri Lanka ready for the adventure of a lifetime, and now you need to know how to get from Colombo to Ahangama.

 Personal taxi recommendations

 During my month in Sri Lanka, I used one taxi company time and time again, whenever I needed to travel a long distance between towns.
+The service was great and by the end of my time in Sri Lanka, it felt like I had made a new friend.

 If you are looking to travel from Colombo to Ahangama by taxi then I’d highly recommend booking with this company.